So, right. To Uncle Sam.

 Oh, wait.
 You already heard of me!

 My US jaunt encompassed New York, Atlanta, Houston, Dallas and the Big Easy – New Orleans.
 With the exception of New York, I was visiting the other cities for the first time.
-I was particularly looking forward to going to NOLA – New Orleans, Louisiana.
-The food, history and sites are simply remarkable.
+I was particularly looking forward to going to NOLA – New Orleans, baby!
+The food!
+Jambalaya.
+Gumbo.
+Po-Boy!
+Lord, keep me alive till I get to NOLA!

 This shot I really like!
 Because of the stress involved in taking it.
 I took the shot from the Manhattan Bridge, through a hole in the wire fence.
 Amidst the loud and annoying vibrations of the trains that threatened to topple my tripod!
 There was so much vibration, I didn’t think the tripod was any use.
 But by perseverance the snail reached the ark!